 Natural Gas

-A colorless gas

-We use it safely at home
+A colorless gas We use it safely at home

 It makes us feel warm

-Natural Gas Safety

-Stinky mercaptan

-Bad smell could mean a gas leak

-Leave and tell someone
+Natural Gas Safety Stinky mercaptan Bad smell could mean a gas leak Leave and tell someone

 - 2. Discuss with the students the 5-7-5 form for a haiku.
 Have the class scan the lines of one or two of the haiku that you read.
 Count the syllables by line.
 Are they the same?
 Are there variations? - 3.
 Tell the students you would like them to write a haiku poem about natural gas safety. - 4.
-Distribute the list of key vocabulary and discuss with the class. - 5.
+Create a list of key vocabulary words, distribute it to the class and discuss.
+The list could include blue, burner, call, clean, colorless, excavations, filter, flame, flammable, leaks, leave, maintain, mercaptan, natural gas, odor, open, outside, pilot light, safe, smell, telephone or vent. - 5.
 Students may use words from this list in their haiku. - 6.
 Choose a word from the list and use it as the title.